martynorthstar/contentflex/README.md

 Various proof-of-work of versatile writer Martin Nygren; technical, creative and journalistic communication.

 == Versatility from Width of Work

 Martin Nygren is a transitioning tech writer.

-Versatility comes from width of experience:
+Professional potential comes from width of work-experience:

 === Tool-box
 * technicalwriter/Scripts-for-videos